There are business class seats, and then there are business class suites. And with Delta, it’s the latter.

-And as always, Delta has a fantastic selection of movies and TV loaded.
+As always, Delta has a fantastic selection of movies and TV loaded – better than any other major U.S. carrier, if you ask me.
 There was a great smattering of new releases, some older classics and full seasons of several TV shows.
 You can always check in advance to see what is streaming onboard Delta every month.

 If you need to stay connected inflight, Delta is dynamite.
 For starters, these planes have been equipped with Delta’s latest GoGo 2Ku inflight Wi-Fi.
 And in our experience, it’s typically some of the fastest and most reliable Wi-Fi in the skies.